-The Parish Council held a “virtual” meeting on Tuesday 1st September with 8 Councillors, Mike Fox-Davies, Oxfordshire County Council Councillor, Matthew Barber Vale of White Horse District Council and 3 members of the public signing in.
+The Parish Council met on Tuesday 3rd October with 8 Parish Councillors, Sally Povolotsky, Oxfordshire County Council (OCC) Councillor and Vale of White Horse District Council (VWHDC) and several members of the public being present.

 Sally gave an update on the Railway Bridge: